VilleKylmamaa/React-Flask-Library/README.md

 npm run test-api
 ```

-Frontend tests are not implemented.
+Tests for the frontend are not implemented.